lakshaytondwal/STIP_Project/README.md

 ## Contents

-- **`macch`**: A Bash script to spoof hostname and MAC addresses on a Linux system by acting as an interface among  .
+- **`macch`**: A Bash script to spoof hostname and MAC addresses on a Linux system by acting as an interface.
 - **`list`**: A JSON file containing list of hostname and MAC addresses.
 - **`mac.c`**: A code which changes the MAC address written in C.
 - **`macc`**: Compiled output of mac.c code.